Publications: Books Find us

 Over the last thirty years, ARCE has published more than forty catalogues, conference proceedings, bibliographies, anthologies, excavation reports, and critical editions.
 The publications attest to the range of scholarship undertaken by scholars and institutions in Egypt under ARCE's auspices, and to the wealth of the nation's artistic, architectural, scientific, literary, and religious culture.

-During the past fifteen years, ARCE has undertaken an extraordinary new mission to preserve the cultural heritage of Egypt.
-With generous grants from the United States Agency for International Development (USAID), more that fifty conservation projects have been completed, spanning many time periods and geographic regions within Egypt.
+During the past twenty years, ARCE has undertaken an extraordinary mission to preserve the cultural heritage of Egypt.
+With generous grants from the United States Agency for International Development (USAID), more that sixty conservation projects have been completed, spanning many time periods and geographic regions within Egypt.
 Documentation and publication of these valuable projects are an ongoing priority.

 In 2002 Yale University Press produced the first of these publications.
 Monastic Visions: Wall Paintings in the Monastery of St. Antony at the Red Sea by Elizabeth Bolman, documents and studies the extraordinary Coptic art revealed during conservation activity at the monastery.
 A follow-on volume, The Cave Church of Paul the Hermit at the Monastery of St. Paul in Egypt by William Lyster continues the scholarly exploration of the early Christian monastic community and the artwork it produced.
-This latest book was released in 2008 by Yale University Press.
+This book was released in 2008 by Yale University Press.
+A much anticipated new volume about the extensive conservation work on the spectacular painted interior of the church at the Red Monastery near Sohag is in the production stage at Yale University Press.
+The Red Monastery Church: Beauty and Asceticism in Upper Egypt, edited by Elizabeth S. Bolman will be published in 2016.

 Edited by Emma Swan Hall and Bernard V. Bothmer